kodyconrad/mbed-ese102/README.md

 ### 2. Add or Modify Settings

-In your `settings.json`, you can add or modify the following configurations:

-> These are settings that i found to be helpful in using a CMake based project.
+In your `.vscode/settings.json`, you can add, remove, modify to your hearts content.Below are settings that I found to be helpful for these Mbed OS CE CMake projects.

 ```json
 {